soirealmax/wolf-bubble/README.md

 # 🐺 Wolf Bubble

-WolfBubble is a simple bubble shooter game built with **HTML5 & JavaScript**.
+Wolf Bubble is a simple bubble shooter game built with **HTML5 & JavaScript**.
 Shoot and match bubbles to score points!

 ---